 Sources

-This guide draws on the School Admissions Code (England), the School Standards and Framework Act 1998, GL Assessment and CEM published guidance, AQE and PPTC published information, the Sutton Trust research on tutoring and selection, the Institute for Fiscal Studies research on grammar schools, and the Department of Education Northern Ireland.
+This guide draws on the School Admissions Code (England), the School Standards and Framework Act 1998, GL Assessment and CEM published guidance, SEAG (formerly AQE and PPTC) published information, the Sutton Trust research on tutoring and selection, the Institute for Fiscal Studies research on grammar schools, and the Department of Education Northern Ireland.
 This guide is for general information only.
 Admissions policies, inspection frameworks, and school structures change regularly — always verify current details with the relevant school, local authority, or official body.
 Last reviewed April 2026.

 Compare grammar schools head-to-head